 Georgia regularly features in lists of the most underrated countries in the world, and there are many reasons for this.
 Sitting at the crossroads of Europe and Asia, this small country is a real powerhouse when it comes to offering a truly unique travel experience.
 Despite its compelling history, gorgeous beaches, captivating culture, and delicious cuisine, it remains under the radar for many travellers.

 Thanks to its location on the old Silk Road, Georgia has a rich cultural heritage, with Byzantine, Arab, Persian, Mongol, Turkish, and Russian influences.
 Capital Tbilisi is a must-visit, with a valley setting, characterful Old Town, and ornate architecture.
-Then, head into the towering Caucasus Mountains or the sweeping Black Sea coastline to relax – or have a soak in one of the country’s natural hot springs!
+Then, head to the towering Caucasus Mountains or the sweeping Black Sea coastline to relax – or soak in one of the country’s natural hot springs!

 10. Estonia